Animal welfare: Farmed animals

 A major concern for the welfare of farmed animals is factory farming in which large numbers of animals are reared in confinement at high stocking densities.
-Issues include the limited opportunities for natural behaviors, for example, in battery cages, veal and gestation crates, instead producing abnormal behaviors such as tail-biting, cannibalism, and feather pecking, and routine invasive procedures such as beak trimming, castration, and ear notching.
-More extensive methods of farming, e.g. free range, can also raise welfare concerns such as the mulesing of sheep, predation of stock by wild animals, and biosecurity.
+Issues include the limited opportunities for natural behaviors, for example, in battery cages, veal and gestation crates, instead producing abnormal behaviors such as tail-biting, cannibalism, and feather pecking, and routine invasive procedures such as beak trimming, castration, and ear notching.More extensive methods of farming, e.g. free range, can also raise welfare concerns such as the mulesing of sheep and predation of stock by wild animals.
+Biosecurity is also a risk with free range farming, as it allows for more contact between livestock and wild animal populations, which may carry zoonoses.

 Farmed animals are artificially selected for production parameters which sometimes impinge on the animals' welfare.
 For example, broiler chickens are bred to be very large to produce the greatest quantity of meat per animal.
 Broilers bred for fast growth have a high incidence of leg deformities because the large breast muscles cause distortions of the developing legs and pelvis, and the birds cannot support their increased body weight.
 As a consequence, they frequently become lame or suffer from broken legs.
-The increased body weight also puts a strain on their hearts and lungs, and ascites often develops.
-In the UK alone, up to 20 million broilers each year die from the stress of catching and transport before reaching the slaughterhouse.
+The increased body weight also puts a strain on their hearts and lungs, and ascites often develop.
+In the UK alone, up to 20 million broilers each year die from the stress of catching and transporting before reaching the slaughterhouse.This stress can be measured by the high level of heart rate and its cortisol levels, but it can also be seen in their behavior or physical changes.
+In situations where they are threatened, alone, or can't interact with others, these results are common.
+Animal welfare violations have been observed more in intensively bred chicken, pig and cattle species, respectively, and studies and laws have been enacted in this regard.
+However, animal welfare in semi-intensive species such as sheep and goats is nowadays being scrutinised and gaining importance.

 Another concern about the welfare of farmed animals is the method of slaughter, especially ritual slaughter.
 While the killing of animals need not necessarily involve suffering, the general public considers that killing an animal reduces its welfare.
 This leads to further concerns about premature slaughtering such as chick culling by the laying hen industry, in which males are slaughtered immediately after hatching because they are superfluous; this policy occurs in other farmed animal industries such as the production of goat and cattle milk, raising the same concerns.

+A 2023 report by the Animal Welfare Institute found that animal welfare claims by companies selling meat and poultry products lack adequate substantiation in roughly 85% of analyzed cases.